mrlegowatch/GarageStorageSwift/Documentation/WorkingWithObjectiveC.md

 ### Working with an identifier for top-level unique objects

 To specify the identifier, conform to `MappableObject` and assign the `ObjectMapping identifyingAttribute`.

-In the case of Objective-C, the MappableObject's JSON representation of the object) is used as its identifier, when an identifier is specified.
 A `MappableObject` without an `identifyingAttribute` will otherwise be anonymous (a dependent object of a root reference object, or an object in an array).
+For more details, see *Identifying Attributes* in [Getting Started](GettingStarted.md).

 ### Handling errors